Shujee/L11V3SPA/README.md

 2. Make sure you have Docker installed on your machine.
 If you're using Visual Studio Code, it is nice to have Docker extension installed.
 3. Open detached cloned repo in VSCode.
 4. Duplicate `/docker/.env.example` file and name the new file `.env`.
 Open it in the editor and update Docker variables such as the port number you want your Laravel server to run on.
 5. Open `docker-compose.yml` and set the image name (on line 2) to whatever you want.
+Also update database name and port mapping.
 6. Open Terminal and go to `docker` subfolder.
 7. Run `docker compose build` to create image.
 8. Run `docker compose up` to create and run a container from the image.
 If you see an error message saying `Invalid Option: set -`, make sure the file `docker-entrypoint.sh` is using `LF` (and not `CRLF`) as line terminator.
 VSCode sometimes changes this automatically.